UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**Bloom Post Process Filter**](http://digitalerr0r.wordpress.com/2009/10/04/xna-shader-programming-tutorial-24-bloom/) - Want your game to shine?
 This tutorial explains the use of post process filters and the bloom filter.
 Many pictures.
 Expertly commented.
 Recommended.
 * [**GPU Driven Terrain Mapping**](http://allenwp.com/blog/2010/05/06/simple-fast-gpu-driven-multi-textured-terrain/) - You want to render your terrain given a low-res terrain-map-texture?
 This example uses a low-res terrain-map-texture (where the information which tile to draw is encoded in the colors) to render a terrain.
 Advanced and only usable under certain circumstances, but worth the time.
 * [**Deferred Engine Playground**](https://github.com/UncleThomy/DeferredEngine) - Deferred rendering engine written to make developing and understanding custom shaders easier.
+* [**ShaderFrog**](http://shaderfrog.com/) - A online web-based shader editor providing WYSIWYG.
+Nice project.
+* [**WPF Shader Effects Library**](http://wpffx.codeplex.com/) - This one contains many cool effect files easy to adopt for your game.
+It's under the Ms-PL license which should be ok as long as you don't publish the source-code.
+There is a [video](https://channel9.msdn.com/shows/Continuum/WPFFXDemo/) demonstrating the effects along with a narration.

 ### Audio
 * [**XACT audio tutorials**](http://rbwhitaker.wikidot.com/audio-tutorials) - You want to make noise, but you don't know how?
 This is a very elaborate collection of very useful tutorials starting from "Audio in XNA" and ending with "3D Audio Effects".
 Very straight forward and many screenshots.